EMRD95/staticRSSfeed/README.md

 ![image](https://github.com/EMRD95/staticRSSfeed/assets/114953576/08fde741-f08a-494f-8ffb-453151d2b194)

-> **Important**: This application uses the free tier of the RSS2JSON API, which includes certain usage limitations.
-If you require a higher capacity, you could opt for a paid plan from RSS2JSON and manage the API keys securely on your server-side environment.

 > Please note that this application uses the free tier of the RSS2JSON API, which comes with certain usage limitations.
 If you want to lift these limitations, you can opt for a paid plan and manage the API keys securely on your server-side setup.

 ## Setup Instructions